esyede/rakit/packages/docs/data/storage.md

 }
 ```

-The `is()` method does not only check the file extension.
-It will also use the
+`is()` does not stop at the extension: it reads the content through
-[Fileinfo](https://www.php.net/manual/en/book.fileinfo.php) extension to read the file content and
+[Fileinfo](https://www.php.net/manual/en/book.fileinfo.php) to find the real MIME type.
-determine the actual MIME-Type.

 <a id="mime-type"></a>